-In 2014, 4,552 civil engineers were employed in Oregon, with 62 percent of them employed in Multnomah and Washington counties.
-Statewide hourly wages for civil engineers in 2016 ranged from $26.44 for entry-level positions to $58.02 for experienced workers at the higher end of the pay scale.
-The 2016 median hourly wage was $38.16 with an average (mean) annual wage of $83,671, making civil engineering a high-wage occupation.
+In 2017, 4,326 civil engineers were employed in Oregon, with 66 percent of them employed in the Portland tri-county area (Multnomah, Washington, and Clackamas counties).
+Civil engineers also earn higher wages on average in the Portland area, but it is a high-wage occupation throughout the state.
+Statewide hourly wages in 2018 ranged from $27.38 for entry-level positions to $60.42 for experienced workers at the higher end of the pay scale.

 A Green Occupation

 Although not all civil engineering jobs are considered “green,” several aspects of the job can be.
 Civil engineers can design buildings, roads, water systems, and other facilities to help prevent and mitigate environmental degradation and create sustainable communities that support social and economic needs.

 Karen Odenthal, a transportation engineer with Marion County Public Works, says “we try to reduce congestion, so there are reduced greenhouse gases.”
 Karen also works to design transportation projects promoting alternative means of transportation, such as bicycling, and projects incorporating environmentally friendly drainage systems.